 - Slow-Cooker Duck Confit

-If you like adding healthy and nutritious sides to your meals have a look at some of our favourite recipes below:
+If you like adding healthy and nutritious side dishes to your meals have a look at some of our favourite recipes below:

 - 220 g tenderstem broccoli